ansible/ansible/docsite/rst/playbooks_filters.rst

 Filters in Jinja2 are a way of transforming template expressions from one kind of data into another.
 Jinja2 ships with many of these.
 See `builtin filters`_ in the official Jinja2 template documentation.

+Take into account that filters always execute on the Ansible controller, **not** on the task target, as they manipulate local data.

 In addition to those, Ansible supplies many more.

 .. _filters_for_formatting_data: